 The enforcement mechanism for violations of this Act in Minnesota is through the Minnesota Department of Commerce, and in part, the Minnesota Department of Health.
 I recommend that all providers and patients submit complaints with the Minnesota Department of Commerce and the Minnesota Department of Health for each suspected violation of this Act, in order to ensure proper enforcement in Minnesota.
 A patient or provider may have a separate cause of action, not highlighted in this Act, through a private contract or other cause of action.
 I recommend providers and patients consult with an attorney to determine what legal action is available in their specific case.

-* This legal opinion does not take into consideration any law changes after the date of this post.*
+* This post does not take into consideration any law changes after the date of this post.*